 Fat Grafting Breast augmentation risks, including rupture, infection, bleeding, and more.
 They also may need replacing after 10 or 20 years.

-Fat Grafting Breast Augmentation Procedure
+Fat Transfer Breast Augmentation Procedure

 Next, your plastic surgeon will examine your breasts, and an associate will take photographs.
 The photos are used to create a plan for fat transfer breast augmentation.
-The plan includes details about how you want your chest to look while also enhancing your shape by removing fat from a problem zone.
+The fat transfer plan includes details about how you want your chest to look while also enhancing your shape by removing fat from a problem zone.

-Your plastic surgeon will begin the procedure using this plan by putting you under general or local anesthesia.
+Your plastic surgeon will begin the fat transfer procedure using this plan by putting you under general or local anesthesia.
 If you have one area that has enough fat, they may only suction tissue from that area.

 - Outer or inner thighs

 Your surgeon will use a cannula to remove the fat.
 After it’s removed, the surgical team will use a centrifuge to clean and refine the fat by taking out water, blood, and oil.
 Then, the surgeon uses the refined fat by carefully injecting it into your breasts.

 The surgeon puts small amounts of fat in the breasts, often using hundreds or thousands of motions in the breast tissue to help the injected fat settle in and provide optimal results.
 Then, the surgeon massages the breasts gently, placing the fat evenly for a uniform appearance.